AvelinoJavier/SearchForm/README.md

 # SearchForm plugin for CakePHP
-Plugin that shows a search form in a element component.
+Plugin that shows a search form in an element component.

 ## Installation
 ```